STARTING YOUR OWN BUSINESS

 Crucially, a budget should provide both an overview of your business’s finances at present and projections for your finances in the future.
 Most businesses budget annually, but many also reassess throughout the year and adjust their operations accordingly.

-Why is budgeting important?
+Why is budgeting important in business?

 Budgeting is important for looking both back and forward.

-Second, it is crucial to planning for the future.
+Second, it is crucial for planning for the future.
 By identifying fixed and variable costs, likely revenue and overall income and expenses, you’ll be able to see how you can improve your business over the coming year.

 Having a business budget in place can help you: